 If the light conditions require this, you can create a quick adjustment to your current exposure settings without actually changing the fundamental values like iris and shutter.

-Take care to not 'overdo' the settings or the picture will become washed out bright or too dark.
+Remember that this is a software setting, take care to not 'overdo' the settings or the picture will become washed out bright or too dark to make out details in shadows.

 BLC (Back Light Compensation): ON/OFF